Anwar al-Zoubi

 Anwar Taha al-Zoubi (أنور طه الزعبي) is a Syrian politician and former military commander.
-He was appointed Governor of Daraa on 5 March 2025 by Syria's caretaker government, following the fall of the Assad regime.
+He was appointed Governor of Daraa Governorate on 5 March 2025 by Syria's caretaker government, following the fall of the Assad regime.

 Early life and education

 Al-Zoubi was born in 1975 in Al-Taybah, Daraa.
 He studied political science at Idlib University, and graduated from the Faculty of Political Science at Al-Shamal Private University on 6 September 2025.

 Activity during the civil war

 Al-Zoubi joined the Syrian opposition by 2012, becoming a commander of Ahrar al-Sham in Daraa Governorate.
 In 2018, al-Zoubi was among the opposition leaders deported to Idlib Governorate following their surrender to the Assad regime after the 2018 Southern Syria offensive, with a local activist describing him to Al-Araby Al-Jadeed as one of the "most prominent figures" from Daraa to be sent to northwestern Syria.

 In the areas controlled by the Syrian Salvation Government, he played an "active role" on the societal level.
 He worked to help establish the General Reconciliation Council, a branch of the Idlib Tribal Council formed in early March 2020, and was appointed as its director.